olinjs/olinjs/deepdives/WebGL/README.md

 INSERT IMAGE.

-And there you have it a much better looking object.
+And there you have it, a much better looking object.
 If you want to understand the physics and math behind lighting see Appendix B. If you would like a more in-depth tutorial on shading, [this](https://github.com/stackgl/shader-school) tutorial from nodeschool is really good.

 NOTE: functions written in the shader are not designed to run for a long time.
 Shaders are good for doing a small set of things repeatedly for a huge number of times.
 This means that looping is also strictly controlled, so be aware of that.